 Uncle Geo and HIs Valuable Florescents

 Callie volunteered, "We can bring in a few fluorescent minerals for the class to hold.
 We'll bring in a small long ultraviolet light.
-Everyone can see how minerals in these rocks glow under a black light!"
+Everyone will see how minerals in these rocks glow under a black light!"

 Artie added, "Our Uncle George is a geologist who mines and collects rocks with minerals.
 They look plain in the sunlight, but they show beautiful green, red, purple, blue, and other glowing colors in the dark with the UV light.
 These rocks are called fluorescents.
 They can be worth hundreds or even thousands of dollars."

-Mrs. Green said, "That's enough negative remarks.
-We'd love seeing the fluorescents.
+Mrs. Green ignored their negative remarks, "We'd love seeing the fluorescents.
 I'll call your Uncle Geo and we'll schedule him in with our Speaker Projection.
-(This mixed reality system "projected" experts for classroom presentations.)
+(This mixed reality system "projected" experts into the classroom for presentations.)

 ______________________________________________________________